treyhunner/treyhunner.github.com/source/_posts/2025-08-06-customizing-your-python-repl-color-scheme.markdown

 Did you know that Python 3.14 will include [syntax highlighting](https://docs.python.org/3.14/whatsnew/3.14.html#whatsnew314-pyrepl-highlighting) in the REPL?

+Python 3.14 is due to be [officially released](https://peps.python.org/pep-0745/) in about a month.
+I recommended tweaking your Python setup now so you'll have your ideal color scheme on release day.

-{% img /images/python3.14-repl-syntax-highlighting.png "Python 3.14 REPL with syntax highlighting using custom color scheme" %}
+{% img /images/python3.14-repl-syntax-highlighting.png Python 3.14 REPL with syntax highlighting using custom color scheme %}

 But... what if the default syntax colors don't match the colors that your text editor uses?